terms & conditions

 2. The “Company” will always make drinks making our priority.
 When hiring a flair bartender, the “Client” should bear in mind that if the bar is busy, the bartender may not have an opportunity to flair and entertain.
 The “Company” would rather ensure that clients have their drinks over entertainment.
 If the “Client” prefers otherwise, the “Client” is to issue written instructions to the “Company”.

-3. If the “Client” provides their own stock, glassware, bar, and / or ice, the “Company” will advise on this with a shopping list service.
+3. If the “Client” provides their own stock, glassware, bar, and / or ice, the “Company” will advise on this with an Event Guide service.
 If the “Client” provides inadequate or poor supplies of any of the above, this may impact on the enjoyment of your drinks.

 4. The “Company” providing this service estimate for a reasonable number of drinks per person agreed in advance with the “Client”.
 If the “Client” supplies incorrect information relating to the number of guests, our estimations will be incorrect and this can jeopardise the longevity of drinks supplies.